-Prerequisite(s): Completion of all 100-level EDU coursework and field experiences; PSY 100; EDU 205 or EDU 206 Corequisite(s): EDU 214
+Prerequisite(s): Completion of all 100-level EDU coursework and field experiences; PSY 100; EDU 205 or EDU 206

 Candidates will develop and apply the following content knowledge and pedagogical skills related to teaching: the importance of Ohio's Learning Standards in planning; accommodating diversity among students; developing methods and strategies for the effective delivery of instruction; forms of assessment during the learning process; and beginning skills in classroom management.
 A field experience is required.